 - We mostly play songs geared towards brass/wind and percussion instruments.
 (But don’t let that constrain you– we’ve had vocalists, a kazooist, a tap dancer, a woodsaw player, etc).
 With few exceptions, we play instruments that don’t require electricity, although some of us do use battery-powered portable instruments (for example, electronic keyboards).

 - If you have no prior experience at all with your instrument, and/or with reading music, some of us will likely enjoy helping provide some guidance.
 However, a better fit will probably be to first start playing with our friends at School of Honk in Somerville, because their mission includes strong emphasis on teaching for complete beginners who have no musical experience.

-We make sheet music to the songs we play available online using the Chart-O-Tron, but if you’re not able to easily access them or print them, let one of us know and we’ll try to arrange to bring them on paper for you.
+We make sheet music to the songs we play available online using the Chart-O-Tron, but if you’re not able to easily access them or print them, let one of us know and we’ll try to make other arrangements with you.

 All are invited to suggest new songs for us to learn and play.
 Although our repertoire changes at a modest pace, it does evolve.
 If you can write arrangements and would like to, please do!
 This is not at all expected of you, but many of our favorite pieces and arrangements have been obtained, prepared, and/or given custom modifications by our musicians.